Travel Updates – February 2021

 Domestic Travel within Maine

 The University also prohibits discretionary or unnecessary university-sponsored travel within Maine.
 Reducing travel and avoiding unnecessary travel should be every student and employee’s guide when considering whether to request, authorize or direct domestic travel within Maine.

 The University understands that for certain work and activities, a physical presence is necessary or greatly advantageous.
 For that reason, travel that is necessary within the State of Maine may be permitted by the respective provost or relevant vice chancellor in accordance with customary protocols.
 Risk Management does not need to be consulted for in-state travel provided no additional related exceptions such as ride sharing are necessary.

 Necessary travel for the purposes of this guidance includes but is not necessarily limited to, for example, travel for providing or participating in-person instruction, research or other such academic endeavors and many types of facilities management-related work.
 Travel for meetings should be avoided.
 Nothing in this guidance is intended nor should be construed to preclude normal commuting activities to an employee’s normal work location(s) or a student’s normal instruction location(s) provided social distancing and other criteria are met.
-Even necessary travel that can be deferred appropriately until after November 25 should be deferred.

 When travel within the state is approved all travelers should take steps to minimize contact and promote physical distancing.
 Planning is crucial; consider the following suggestions: